ucan-wg/delegation/README.md

 # Capability
 [Capability]: #capability

 A capability is the semantically-relevant claim of a delegation.
-They MUST be presented as a map under the `cap` field as a map.
-This map is REQUIRED but MAY be empty.
-This MUST take the following form:
+They MUST take the following form:

 | Field  | Type          | Required | Description                                                                                              |
 |--------|---------------|----------|----------------------------------------------------------------------------------------------------------|